Step One: Prepare Yourself

 Men should wear a tie, dark socks, highly polished shoes (wingtips or similar).
 (Example)

-For women, pantsuits are appropriate, but if wearing a skirt it should be at or below the knees.
-Women should wear low heels (2” max) and pantyhose.
+For women, pantsuits are appropriate.
+If wearing a skirt, it should be at or below the knees.
+Women should wear low heels (2” max) for easy walking.
 (Example)

-Business Casual accepts khakis, trousers, collared shirt (men) without tie; women may wear blouses or knit tops.
+Business Casual accepts khakis, trousers, collared shirts (men) without tie.
+Women may wear blouses or knit tops.